 Biography

-I am a Research Assistant on the REVERSEACTION project here at Cambridge, investigating metallic, lithic, textile, and ceramic artefacts from Pre-Columbian Colombia.
+I am a Research Assistant on the REVERSEACTION project here at Cambridge, investigating metallic, lithic, textile, and ceramic artefacts from Pre-Hispanic Colombia.

-Before coming to Cambridge I completed a BA in Archaeology and Anthropology at the University of Oxford and subsequently a fully-funded MSc in Forensic Archaeology and Anthropology at Cranfield University.
+Before coming to Cambridge I completed a BA in Archaeology and Anthropology at the University of Oxford and subsequently an MSc in Forensic Archaeology and Anthropology at Cranfield University, for which I was funded by the Cranfield Excellence Scholarship.
 Throughout both degrees I developed interests in bioarchaeology (namely osteology, non-adult osteology, and palaeopathology) and archaeological science.
 I also completed theses in the usefulness of non-adult skeletal age estimation techniques and in the osteoarchaeology of smallpox.

 In my spare time I enjoy taking part in archaeological outreach and excavation.
-Since 2016 I have been making videos for YouTube documenting my experience studying and working in archaeology, with a particular focus on sharing my experiences as a previously Free School Meals eligible student.
+Since 2016 I have created videos for YouTube documenting my experience studying and working in archaeology, with a particular focus on sharing my experiences as a previously Free School Meals eligible student.
+I am always open to discussing outreach opportunities and events.

 Research